 Here are 5 myths about window film that are entirely NOT true.

 Myth #1 – Window films make the interior of a building or home too dark.

-Many years ago this may have been true, however, new modern day window films focus on specific wavelengths of light, such as infrared heat, but still allow a large portion of the visible light to be transmitted through the window.
+Many years ago this may have been true.
+However, new modern-day window films focus on specific wavelengths of light, such as infrared heat.
+This still allows a large portion of the visible light to be transmitted through the window.

-Some building owners and engineers have had concerns about window film reducing visible light and causing them to have to use more energy by adding more artificial light.
-However this is far from reality.
+Some building owners and engineers have had concerns about window film reducing visible light.
+They’ve also trying to avoid having to use more energy by adding more artificial light.
 The truth is that, when window film is used, employee and tenant comfort is increased.
 The work or living area is cooler and there ends up being less glare than before, so people open the window shades and blinds instead of keeping them closed.
 This allows more light in during the day, which reduces the amount of artificial light needed.

-While window film does make a great addition for older buildings and homes, with single pane glass, this myth could not be farther from the truth.
+While window film does make a great addition to older buildings and homes, with single pane glass, this myth could not be farther from the truth.
 In fact, quite the opposite.
-Everyday window film is installed in newly constructed buildings and modern homes with the newest of windows.
+Everyday window film is installed in newly constructed buildings and modern homes with the newest windows.

 Myth #3 – Window film will kill my house plants.

 In most cases, the houseplant is already receiving enough sunlight.
 If the plant seems to do fine as it is, installing window film should have no effect on the plant.
 The plant may need time to adjust when window film is installed, so new growth or flowering may be temporarily slowed after window film installation.

 If your house plants are of concern, before installing window film you can do two things.
 First, try moving the houseplant to a darker area of the house and see how the plant reacts.
 Second, you can contact your local nursery and discuss with them the amount of sunlight your specific plant needs.

 Sometimes a houseplant may do better with window film.
 For instance, some house plants may wilt by the end of the day due to the intense sunlight.
 Having window film may help the plant to thrive.